phusion/passenger/doc/CloudLicensingConfiguration.txt.md

         /opt/passenger-enterprise-x.x.x/bin/passenger-config package-cloud-usage ...

- 6. Open the crontab of the user that PassengerHelperAgent is running as.
-For example, if PassengerHelperAgent is running as root:
+ 6. Open the crontab of the user that the Passenger core is running as.
+For example, if the core is running as root:

         bash# sudo -u root -H crontab -e